 Filtered air is supplied from overhead and, in most cases, passes out of the cleanroom via low wall vents.
 Single pass modular cleanrooms simply pull air in through the ceiling and exhaust it out; recirculating modular cleanrooms recycle the exhaust air back into the filter in a process of continuous circulation.
 Each design provides different benefits, and can impact other environmental parameters, such as temperature, humidity, and pressure.

 Sources of Contamination

-The most commonly known contaminants that can cause problems in some cleanroom environments are generated from five basic sources.
-The facilities, people, tools, fluids and the product being manufactured can all contribute to contamination.
-Review this list to gain a better understanding of where contamination originates.
+The most common contaminants that can cause problems in cleanroom environments are generated from five basic sources: the facilities, people, tools, fluids, and the product(s) being manufactured can all contribute to contamination.

 Key Elements of Contamination Control

 - Cleanroom Design: Prefabricated cleanrooms are designed to achieve and maintain an airflow in which essentially the entire body of air within a confined area moves with uniform velocity along parallel flow lines.
 This air flow is called laminar flow.
 The more restriction of air flow, the more turbulence; turbulence can cause particle movement.

 - High Efficiency Particulate Air (HEPA) Filters: These filters are the key component in maintaining contamination control in a modular clean room.
 HEPA filters remove particles as small as 0.3 microns, with a 99.97% minimum particle-collective efficiency.

 - Filtration: In addition to HEPA filters, modular cleanrooms may use a number of other filtration mechanisms to remove particles from gases and liquids.
 These filters are essential for providing effective contamination control.